caracolazuldev/make-do/README.md

 The source of each include is the best reference.
 Here is an incomplete list of some of the includes, and what they provide.

-* `mdo-require.mk` - A way to require that a variable is set, and if not, print an error message and exit.
+* `require.mk-do` - A way to require that a variable is set, and if not, print an error message and exit.
-* `mdo-wp.mk` - utilities for Wordpress developers
+* `wp.mk-do` - utilities for Wordpress developers
-* `mdo-config.mk` - create configuration files from templates
+* `config.mk-do` - create configuration files from templates
-* `mdo-embed-awk.mk` - embed awk scripts in a Makefile
+* `embed-awk.mk-do` - embed awk scripts in a Makefile
-* `mdo-container-registry.mk` - build, tag, and publish docker images
+* `container-registry.mk-do` - build, tag, and publish docker images
-* `mdo-compose.mk` - wrapper for docker-compose
+* `compose.mk-do` - wrapper for docker-compose
-* `mdo-git.mk` - manage a directory of git repositories and perform global actions on them.
+* `git.mk-do` - manage a directory of git repositories and perform global actions on them.
-* `mdo-help.mk` - utils for adding help documentation to Makefiles
+* `help.mk-do` - utils for adding help documentation to Makefiles